 The polluter pays principle, while far from perfect, does offer some advantages for environmental justice, as it can be a good framework for establishing legal recourse against a polluter.

 If a pollution event has impacted your community and you suffered harm, you should speak to us as we could help you and others seek justice.
-Contact Ben Crump Law, PLLC today for a free consultation at (800) 959-1444.
+We can advise those impacted by the contaminated water supply at Camp Lejeune.
+Contact Ben Crump Law, PLLC today for a free consultation.